websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 # Getting Started with Elasticsearch

-> Latest Supported Elasticsearch Version: 7.7 \
+> Latest Supported Elasticsearch Version: 7.9 \
-> Available:
-> - Liferay DXP 7.2 SP1+
-> - Liferay CE/DXP 7.3
+> Available: Liferay DXP 7.2 SP1+ and Liferay CE/DXP 7.3

 You should always install the latest [supported version](https://help.liferay.com/hc/sections/360002103292-Compatibility-Matrix) of Elasticsearch for Liferay DXP, with the corresponding Liferay Connector to Elasticsearch.
 A connector application is installed by default on all Liferay DXP installations, but it's not necessarily the newest connector.
 For example, the bundled connector on Liferay CE/DXP 7.2 is for Elasticsearch 6.
 To install Elasticsearch 7 on Liferay CE/DXP 7.2, you must install a new connector from Liferay Marketplace.